wp-plugins/welcome-email-editor/readme.txt

 It simply adds a new admin page that has a few options for the welcome email and gives you a list of hooks to use in the text to make the email a little more personal.

 Added support whereby the admin notification can be turned off or a different admin (or admins, support for multiple recipients) can be notified.
 Plenty of hooks to make the emails as customisable as possible.

+A reminder email service has now been added whereby the admin user can send a reminder to any particular user.
+This can be the original welcome email or a separate template configured on the Welcome Email Editor settings page.

 Please email me or use the support forum if you have ideas for extending it or find any issues and I will be back to you as soon as possible.

+I would recommend the use of an SMTP service with any Wordpress plugin.
+A large amount of emails fall needlessly into Spam bins across the world (I get a fair amount of comment approval spam to deal with) because the Wordpress site uses Sendmail to deliver email.
+I noticed an immediate improvement when using SMTP to send.
+It's really easy so there's no excuse :)

 Changelog:
 <V1.6 - Didn't quite manage to add a changelog until now :)
 V1.6 - 25/3/11 - Added user_id and custom_fields as hooks for use
+V1.7 - 17/4/11 - Added password reminder service and secondary email template for it's use

 == Installation ==